stuarteberg/graph-tool/doc/quickstart.rst

 Property maps are a way of associating additional information to the vertices, edges or to the graph itself.
 There are thus three types of property maps: vertex, edge and graph.
-All of them are handled by the same class, :class:`~graph_tool.PropertyMap`.
-Each created property map has an associated *value type*, which must be chosen from the predefined
+They are handled by the classes :class:`~graph_tool.VertexPropertyMap`, :class:`~graph_tool.EdgePropertyMap`, and :class:`~graph_tool.GraphPropertyMap`.
+Each created property map has an associated *value type*, which must be chosen from the predefined set:
-set:

 .. tabularcolumns:: |l|l|